lule345/lules-oddities/README.md

 # html-test-site
-future html file dump site
-created by lule345
+soon to be a html file dump site created by lule345